Saturday, 28 September 2024

 Stage 100: Total distance around Ireland, so far: 3,727 kilometres (2,316 miles)

 Remember the crazy idea is to run around Ireland - strictly by the COAST- and once or twice a month since it all started back in Feb 2017.
 After completing the whole coast of ULSTER (2017-2019), I've since run around the coast of CONNACHT (2020-2023).
-I'm now tackling Co.
-Clare and the province of MUNSTER.
+I'm now tackling the province of MUNSTER and I've already completed Co.
+Clare and have arrived in Limerick City.
+I'm taking a winter break now but I will be back in February to continue into counties Limerick and Kerry.
 See earlier blogs for full story since the beginning of this adventure.
 It's now called the ''ROSEDALE & CLIFTON Coastal Run''.
 In the past it has been dedicated to Clifton Special School in Bangor, Co.
 Down where my son Brian attended for fourteen years.
 I'm now supporting a special school in Galway City, ROSEDALE Special School and dedicating all profits from my CONNACHT BOOK (recently published) to Rosedale.
-ALL profits go to Rosedale.
+Also, I had a Book Launch in Charlie Byrnes in Galway City recently - still signed books available there in the shop in Galway or from me in the Bangor/North Down/Ards area (free delivery) where I live.
 WhatsApp me on 00-44-(0) 7725613308 for more details or buy book through Amazon.

 https://www.amazon.co.uk/s?k=connacht+coastal+run.